Tims777/travel-score/project/data-report.typ

 = Result and Limitations

 The main output of my current data pipeline is the combined dataset described in @structure.
 The output dataset inherits its nature from its ancestor datasets and is therefore of high quality regarding accuracy and completeness.
 The timeliness suffers a little, due to the ICP data being from the year 2021, while the consistency suffers as the INFORM data is taken from the most recent 2024 report.
-Regarding its relevancy, the dataset has yet to proove itself during the final report.
+Regarding its relevancy, the dataset has yet to prove itself during the final report.

 #figure(
   grid(